Jupyter-contrib/jupyter_nbextensions_configurator/README.md

 The installation has three steps:

-1. Installing the pip package. this should be as simple as
+ 1. Installing the pip package.
+This should be as simple as

         pip install jupyter_nbextensions_configurator

  2. Configuring the notebook server to load the server extension.
-  For notebook versions >= 4.2.0, you can do this using the jupyter machinery with

-      jupyter serverextension enable jupyter_nbextensions_configurator

-  with whichever flags (such as `--user` for single-user, `--sys-prefix` for installations into virtual environments, `--system` for system-wide installs, etc.) are appropriate for your needs.
-  For notebook versions before 4.2.0, you can use the provided shim script (which essentially duplicates the jupyter installation machinery for versions which don't have it already) with the same possible flags, e.g.
+A `jupyter` subcommand is provided for this.
+You can enable the serverextension for the current user with

-      jupyter_nbextensions_configurator enable --user
+        jupyter nbextensions_configurator enable --user

+    The command accepts the same flags as the `jupyter serverextension` command provided by notebook versions >= 4.2, including `--system` to enable in system-wide config (the default), or `--sys-prefix` to enable in config files inside python's `sys.prefix`, such as for a virtual environment.
+    The provided `jupyter nbextensions_configurator` command can also be used to `disable`, and since it is essentially a wrapper around `jupyter serverextension`, for notebook >= 4.2, one can use that command equivalently.

  3. Finally, you'll need to restart the notebook server.
 Once restarted, you should be able to find the configurator user interfaces as described below.

 Usage